kubbie29/F4BMS-StreamDeck/README.md

 	* Display Current CMDS Mode (OFF/STBY/MAN/SEMI/AUTO/BYP)

 All Display formatting is done with the default StreamDeck Title formatting options.

+> [!WARNING]
-<br>Any text placed in the Title text box will be overwritten by the plugin information (subject to change).
+> Any text placed in the Title text box will be override the plugin information, so it must be blank to work.

 ![Title Format Options](./titleformatoption.png)